vitalets/playwright-network-cache/README.md

 <details>
   <summary>Click to expand</summary>

-Set `modify` option to a custom function.
-Inside that function, you get the json / text from the response, modify it and call [`route.fulfill`](https://playwright.dev/docs/mock#modify-api-responses) with modified data:
+You can modify the cached response for a specific test by setting the `modify` option to a custom function.
+In this function, you'll receive the response data as JSON or text, make your changes, and then call [`route.fulfill`](https://playwright.dev/docs/mock#modify-api-responses) with the updated data.
 ```ts
 test('test', async ({ page, cacheRoute }) => {
   await cacheRoute.GET('/api/cats', {